lyokha/nginx-combined-upstreams-module/README.md

 a custom algorithm for active health checks of upstream peers.
 Directive *extend_single_peers*, being declared in an upstream block, adds a fake peer marked as *down* in the main or the backup part of the upstream if the part originally contains only one peer.
-This makes nginx mark the original single peer as failed when it fails to pass the rules of *proxy_next_upstream* just like in general case of multiple peers.
+This makes Nginx mark the original single peer as failed when it fails to pass the rules of *proxy_next_upstream* just like in the general case of multiple peers.

 ### An example